-Long-established, family-run restaurant serving meat and vegetarian dinner menus of fresh, local, seasonal produce.
+Long-established, family-run restaurant serving fine Scottish cuisine using fresh, local and seasonal produce.

 Care, creativity and gratification are words that come quickly to mind when anticipating a meal at Ostlers Close.
 For more than 30 years, Jimmy and Amanda Graham have dedicated themselves to creating exuberant menus from whatever is local and best.
 When that demands raiding the family garden, their restaurant gets first dibs.
 The intimate venue feels more caring than crowded, the enjoyment evident among fellow diners establishing an immediate sense of ease.
 To start, slow-cooked caramelised pork cheek, encircled by tender beetroot and finely chopped kale, is earthy sweet.
 Fillets of local seafish bathe in golden Catalan Sugret sauce, ground almonds providing richness without the heaviness of cream.
 Later, roe venison, roasted to a jewel-like ruby pink, counters a deep, dark juniper game sauce with the sparkle of amber quince jelly.
 Vegetarians and those with dietary restrictions will benefit from letting Amanda know in advance.
 Puddings tempt – the trio of chocolate puddings test the calorie-counting conscience of a saint, enabling pannacotta, juxtaposed with passion fruit sauce and mango sorbet, to appear a relatively virtuous alternative.